 When searching for information for your research, it is important to look where there is good information on your topic.

 You want information that is both authoritative and relevant.
-And our databases are good places to find authoritative relevant information.
+Our databases are good places to find authoritative relevant information.

 There are certain things to take into consideration when you are looking at a resource.